NaeuralEdgeProtocol/DS101-2024/README.md

  - `scripts` scripts/notebooks from each interactive lecture
  - `resources` important materials such as linear algebra, stats, etc
  - `data` folder with toy and maybe-not-so-toy datasets

+ ## Course Project Rules
+  - 1-3 students per project
+  - end-to-end small application that will have the following components:
+    - script or Jupyter notebook model definition and training - using scrapped / real life data and some basic model architecture searching techniques -> will generate a serving candidate model
+    - simple straightforward model serving backend - using Flask or FastAPI
+    - simple frontend - using Bokeh, React or Angular or anything else - for example just a simple HTML page with some data entry controls within a submittion form and a result section below the form

+## Course Research Highlight tips
+ - simple PPT/Slides/PDF presentation
+ - focus on the parts of the paper that you found out to be the most interesting and you liked the most
+ - value and quality over quantity